alexandre-touret/api-first-workshop/docs/workshop.md

 * Try out the different REST API queries.
 * Check out (and try) how the pagination is handled on the ``GET /guitars/pages`` endpoint.
 It's based on [the JSON API specification](https://jsonapi.org/examples/#pagination) and the [Hypertext Application Language (HAL)](https://stateless.co/hal_specification.html).
 * Check out the different samples

+> aside positive
+> Currently only the guitar names "Gibson ES 335" and

 > aside negative
 >